kagikn/GlowingPickups/README.md

 # Glowing Pickup

-This script gives pickups the ability to glow with custom color, just like in GTAIV.
+This script gives pickups the ability to glow with certain color, just like in GTA IV.